MrBroma/ImmoEliza_ML_app/README.md

 ## ⭐️ Acknowledgments

-We would like to thank the contributors and open-source community for their invaluable contributions.
+I would like to thank the initiative of the project during my trainee.